AndreasbCS/DLV_Unity/README.md

 # DLV_Unity
-Integration of the DLV-K planning language in Unity
+Integration of the DLV-K planning language in Unity.
+Simple Blocks World example.